 Take no cook set with you that is not multipurpose and very small.
 For the love of God do not take cast iron anything!
 This camping staple may be fine for motorized forays and extended stays in deep country thanks to its multipurpose nature, but its gargantuan weight and noisy nature make them terrible choices for a BOB.

 Also leave behind any tripods, stands, tongs and other niceties that are good to have around a happy camping cooking fire.
-You may need to camp, but you sure as hell won’t be camping.
+You may need to camp, but you won’t be camping.
 Survival is rarely comfortable and never fun.

 Instead, take a dual-use alloy set of a mug and bowl for your Jet-Boil and a lightweight set of metal utensils or even just a spork.
 A set that nests together will save even more space and is plenty for almost any culinary tasks.